 "This could be a ploy," Ollen cautioned, dagger still in hand.

 "True, but we have no other leads.
 If anything happens, we can take him out for good."
 They followed silently, eyes watchful for suspicious movements.
 Their guide peered back frequently, a look of confusion on his face mixed with some other emotion they could not place.
-Another larail through the brush and they tensed, an arrow whistling off, hitting the target.
-The templar looked at them after the arrow shot, gave a curt nod and kept walking.
+Another larail through the brush and they tensed.
+The templar looked back at them, gave a curt nod and kept walking.
 He turned in to a small alcove, peeling aside snow laden boughs carefully to reveal a small passage.

 "Keep sharp," Ollen cautioned, eyes hard as they entered the tunnel.
 It was short, the dim light of the other side preventing them from total darkness.
 Ollen exited first, balanced on his toes in case of a surprise attack, but the enclosure was empty save for the three of them and some animals.
 There was a small building tucked against the rock wall, the roof thatch work sticking out under the thick, snowy blanket and a small wisp of smoke trailing lazily upwards from a chimney pipe.
 The Asmodian motioned with a hand to stay before disappearing into the house.
 Hushed voices preceded a woman rushing out of the hut, eyes wide in disbelief as she halted in place to stare at them.

 "…Echo," Ollen broke the silence first.
 "Praise Aion, you're still alive."
 The ranger rushed forward to embrace her.
 She did not return the sentiment.